-- 9. Over 2,000 Massachusetts consumers submitted complaints to the Attorney General's Office about the Defendants' practices between March 2020 and December 2020.
-This number of consumer complaints represents one of the most significant influx of complaints the Attorney General's Office has received in recent years. - 10.
-While the Attorney General's Office was attempting to address the complaints and ensure the Defendants' cancellation and billing practices conformed to state law, TSI filed for Chapter 11 bankruptcy protection in the U.S. Bankruptcy Court, District of Delaware.
-The Commonwealth's action is subject to an exception to the automatic stay, 11 U.S.C. § 362(d)(4), which provides, in relevant part, that the automatic stay does not apply to the "...commencement or continuation of an action or proceeding by a governmental unit...to enforce such governmental unit's...police and regulatory power, including the enforcement of a judgment other than a money judgment."

-The Commonwealth brings this action in the public interest to obtain penalties and restitution as appropriate for the Defendants' willful violation of the G.L. c.
+- 7. Over 2,000 Massachusetts consumers submitted complaints to the Attorney General's Office about TSI's practices.
+This number of consumer complaints in a timeframe of only several months represents one of the most significant influx of complaints the Attorney General's Office has received in recent years. - 8.
+While the Attorney General's Office was attempting to address the complaints and ensure TSI's cancellation and billing practices conformed to state law, TSI filed for Chapter 11 bankruptcy protection in the U.S. Bankruptcy Court, District of Delaware.
+The Commonwealth's action is subject to an exception to the automatic stay, 11 U.S.C. § 362(d)(4), which provides, in relevant part, that the automatic stay does not apply to the "...commencement or continuation of an action or proceeding by a governmental unit...to enforce such governmental unit's...police and regulatory power, including the enforcement of a judgment other than a money judgment." - The Commonwealth brings this action in the public interest to enjoin TSI from engaging in unfair and deceptive acts and practices in violation of the G.L. c.
 93A, § 2 and G.L. c.
-93, § 82 and to deter future consumer protection violations.
+93, § 82, and to obtain penalties for its willful conduct to deter future consumer protection violations.